the-teachingRSE-project/competencies/intro.md

 'Organisational Infrastructures' focuses on changes that are required to at best support the training of new RSEs.

-FIXME (finalization): Exchange chapter titles by numbers?
+FIXME (finalisation): Exchange chapter titles by numbers?

 ### Some Definitions